42Crunch/resources/AzureCloud.md

 5. **Wrong format for string values**: if you specify a value (such as email) in a format that does not match the schema, the request is blocked.
 For example, try to register a user with email `user@acme.com@presidence@elysee.fr` (you can read how this was exploited by hackers [here](https://apisecurity.io/issue-28-breaches-tchap-shopify-justdial/) ).

 6. **Blocking out of boundaries data**: the 42Crunch API firewall also validates integer boundaries.
 If you try to invoke `api/register` using a negative balance (-100) for example), the request is blocked.
 This prevents Overflow type attacks.
-Similarly, strings with do not match the minLength/maxLength properties will be blocked.
+Similarly, requests with strings which do not match the minLength/maxLength constraints are blocked.

 7. **Blocking exception leakage**: the 42Crunch APIfirewall prevents data leakage or exception leakage.
 If you invoke `/api/register` using a negative balance between -50 and -1 , the response will be blocked.
 The backend API does not properly handle negative values and returns an exception.
 That exception is blocked by the firewall since the schema from the OAS file does not match the actual response.

 8. **Blocking data leakage**: the Pixi API exposes an admin operation which lists all users within the database.
 This operation leaks admin status and passwords (it is a straight export from the backend database).
 If you invoke `API 5: Get Users List`, the response is blocked.
-You get an HTTP 500 error since the response is invalid.
+You get an HTTP 502 error since the response from the back-end is invalid.

    ![API5-AdminOperation](./graphics/API5-AdminOperation.png)